perfsonar/docs/manage_security.rst

         27   ACCEPT     tcp  --  0.0.0.0/0            0.0.0.0/0           state NEW tcp dpt:8090
         28   RETURN     all  --  0.0.0.0/0            0.0.0.0/0

-  .. note:: Prior to version 3.4, custom firewall rules were not handled properly.
-As such you may find that when upgrading from versions older than 3.4 that you will lose any custom rules.
-Following the steps above should ensure your rules are maintained for updates beyond 3.4 in the foreseeable future.

 Fail2ban Intrusion Detection System
 ====================================